What is Scalr?¶

 You can start to see the value of Scalr within a few minutes if you have existing Terraform code to use.
 Follow these simple steps to get up and running:

-Add cloud credentials and link them to an environment: Cloud Credentials
+Add cloud credentials and link them to an environment: Provider Credentials

 Create a workspace based on your workflow and execute a run: Workspaces